rangat/whAnalysis/README.md

 The linguistic work which brought this project to life was presented at [XPRAG](https://www.xprag.de/?page_id=6207) on June 13th, 2019.

+See more about our motivations behind this project [here](INTRO.md)

 ## Usage

 ### Installation